Ptujec/LaunchBar/Menus/README.md

 This action allows listing and triggering [menu items](https://developer.apple.com/design/human-interface-guidelines/components/system-experiences/the-menu-bar) of the current application right from within LaunchBar.

-The benefit of this vs. using the Help shortcut is that it utilizes the superpower of LaunchBar: **adaptive abbreviations**.
+The benefit of this vs. using the Help shortcut is that it utilizes a superpower of LaunchBar: **adaptive abbreviations**.
 This makes it easy to find the right menu with just a few keystrokes.

 The action also remembers the **last used item** per application.
 So if you want to trigger the same menu item again next time around, it's right there for you at the top of the list.

-**NOTE:** The `Apple` and `Help` menu paths are excluded.
-It helps both performance and avoids unwanted results.
-More exclusions can be configured in the `config` section in the actions `preferences.plist` (see Advanced).
+**NOTE:** The Apple menu path is excluded by default.
+You can manage this and other exclusions in the `config` section in the actions `preferences.plist` (see below).

-**NOTE:** If you launch a menu item, after performing the action, the LB interface will not refresh automatically.
-This is especially relevant for [toggled items](https://developer.apple.com/design/human-interface-guidelines/menus#Toggled-items).
-If you bring up LB again the changed state is not reflected until you use the action again.
-You can reuse the item without it.
-Just be aware that it does the opposite of what it says.

 ## Setup (IMPORTANT!)

-In order to run smoothly, actions written in Swift need to be both "unquarantined" and compiled.
+**In order to run smoothly, actions written in Swift need to be both "un-quarantined" and compiled.
 I made [a dedicated action that does both](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action#readme).
-Run the `.lbaction` bundle of this action through the compile action before you start using it.
+Run the `.lbaction` bundle of this action through the compile action before you start using it.**

-## Advanced
+## Configuration (Advanced)

-You can exclude certain menu paths, e.g., "History" in Safari, by editing the `config` section in the actions `preferences.plist`.
+You can manage excluded menu paths or individual items by editing the `config` section in the actions `preferences.plist`.
+For example, "History" excludes showing browser history items.
+Exclusions can be configured either globally or by App ([bundle ID](https://github.com/Ptujec/LaunchBar/tree/master/Get-App-ID#launchbar-action-get-app-id)).

 Just hold `command` while launching the action.
 This automatically opens the plist in your default editor, so you can tinker away.
 If something goes wrong, the plist will be reset by the action.

 ```
 <plist version="1.0">